Vedge: Reception

-Bon Appétit said 'Vedge may be a “vegan” restaurant to some, but to us it’s just a great place to eat, full stop.'
-New York Times' Robert Draper called the experience an "epic vegan meal — a phrase I never expected to write in my lifetime."
+Bon Appétit said "Vedge may be a 'vegan' restaurant to some, but to us it's just a great place to eat, full stop."
+The New York Times Robert Draper called the experience an "epic vegan meal—a phrase I never expected to write in my lifetime."
 Food & Wine described their flavors as "incredible".
 Shape named them one of the top 10 upscale vegan restaurants in the United States.
 Food Network named them one of the top 20 vegan restaurants in the United States.

 In 2019, Big 7 Travel named Vedge one of 50 best vegan-friendly restaurants in the world.

 In 2018, Food & Wine included them in a list of the 40 most important restaurants of the past 40 years and said they had pioneered and invigorated modern vegan dining, and USA Today named them one of the 10 best vegan restaurants in the country.

 In 2017, Tasting Table named them one of the 8 best vegan restaurants in the U.S., The Daily Meal named them one of the best vegan restaurants in the country, and they were Zagat's highest-rated restaurant in Philadelphia.

 In 2016, Wine Enthusiast named them one of the 100 best wine restaurants in the U.S. and called them "perhaps the country's best vegan restaurant."

 In 2015, Vedge was named one of the six best fine-dining vegan restaurants in the U.S. by PETA and BuzzFeed named them one of 24 "bucket list" vegan restaurants.

 In 2014, the restaurant was one of five in Philadelphia profiled by London Times food critic Giles Coren on BBC America's Million Dollar Critic and Relish named them one of the 15 best vegan and vegetarian restaurants in the U.S.

 In 2013, Gentlemen's Quarterly named them one of the 12 outstanding restaurants of the year and Travel + Leisure named them one of the best vegetarian restaurants in the U.S.

+In 2023, the Financial Times named Vedge to its list of the best vegan restaurants in the world.